tinyplex/tinybase/site/guides/1_the_basics/7_importing_tinybase.md

 import {useCell} from 'tinybase/lib/ui-react';
 ```

 OK, enough with the `import` shenanigans.
-Next we will show how you can quickly
+Let's briefly look at how TinyBase
-build user interfaces on top of a Store, and for that, it's time to proceed to
+benefits from using TypeScript to improve your developer experience in the
-the Building UIs guide.
+TinyBase and TypeScript guide.